ga4gh/vrs/docs/source/terms_and_model.rst

 **Example**

-The following examples all refer to the Human BRCA1 gene:
+The following examples all refer to the human BRCA1 gene:

 .. parsed-literal::